[HISTORY: Adopted by the Town Council of the Town of Newton as indicated in article histories. Amendments noted where applicable.]

 The Town of Newton hereby grants to itself all such powers granted to municipalities by the State of New Jersey for the rehabilitation of abandoned property.
 Such powers are set forth, inter alia, in the "Abandoned Properties Rehabilitation Act" (N.J.S.A.
 55:19-78 et seq.) and in applicable portions of the "New Jersey Urban Development Corporation Act" (N.J.S.A.
 55- 19-1 though -77).
 These state statutory powers are collectively referred to herein as the "enabling statutes."

 The Public Officer, as defined in N.J.S.A.
-55:19-80, who is responsible for executing the provisions of this chapter for the rehabilitation of abandoned property, shall be designated by resolution of the Town Council.
+55:19-80, who is responsible for executing the provisions of this article for the rehabilitation of abandoned property, shall be designated by resolution of the Town Council.

 The Public Officer shall designate a property as an "abandoned property" if said property meets the criteria set forth in N.J.S.A.
 55:19-81 (abandoned property criteria) and/or N.J.S.A.
 55:19-82 (nuisance property criteria).
 The Public Officer's designation is limited by the provisions of N.J.S.A.
 55:19-83.

 The Public Officer shall establish an Abandoned Property List pursuant to N.J.S.A.
 55:19-55.
 An interested party (as that term is defined in N.J.S.A.
 55:19-105a) may request that the Public Officer include a property on the Abandoned Property List, pursuant to N.J.S.A.
 55:19-105.

 The owner of a property on the Abandoned Property List has such rights designated to said owner by the enabling statutes.
 Such powers include but are not limited to:

 Town of Newton has such powers and rights regarding abandoned properties as set forth in the enabling statutes.
 Such powers include but are not limited to: